espenwaaga/doc/docs/how-to/naisdevice/install-kolide.md

        ```
        /msg @Kolide status
        ```
 6. If Kolide reports any issues, follow the instructions on how to remediate them.
 If a remediation required by Kolide makes you feel unsafe - feel free to ask in [#naisdevice Slack channel](https://nav-it.slack.com/archives/C013XV66XHB).
+(TODO)

 !!! warning

     The issues reported by Kolide _**must**_ be addressed - these remediations have been vetted by the NAIS team and should be followed.
 Depending on the issue, you might lose `naisdevice` connectivity if an issue is left unresolved for a sufficient length of time.

-    If you run into problems, you can always ask in the [Slack channel #naisdevice](https://nav-it.slack.com/archives/C013XV66XHB)
+    If you run into problems, you can always ask in the [Slack channel #naisdevice](https://nav-it.slack.com/archives/C013XV66XHB) (TODO)